Janus-vistaprint/gulp-dotnet-cli/docs/run.md

 > sets the console verbosity

-#### version

-* type: `string`

-> Sets the $(Version) property in msbuild

 #### msbuildArgs

 * type: `Array<string>`

 > Depricated - if you are using this to pass arguments to the program, use additionalArgs instead.
-Any extra options that should be passed to MSBuild.
-See dotnet msbuild -h for available options

 #### additionalArgs